 4. Discover a hidden paradise at Greens Pool

 Just a 15 kilometer (9.3 mile) drive from Denmark, lies Greens Pool, a stunningly gorgeous beach with clear blue water.
 It’s also well-suited for novice swimmers and children, as it has a gentle slope and doesn’t have any dangerous waves.
 Snorkeling is also a popular activity at Greens Pool, as there are plenty of fish and coral features to discover.

 Address: William Bay Rd, William Bay National Park, Great Southern Region, Denmark, Western Australia 6333, Australia

 Website: Greens Pool

 You might think you’ve seen it all at Greens Pool, but you’d be wrong.
 Elephant Rocks is located within the William Bay National Park and offers visitors a remarkable sight!
-The unique granite rock clusters tower over the beautiful turquoise water, making for some excellent photo opportunities.
+Making it one of the best things to see in Denmark are the unique granite rock clusters that tower over the beautiful turquoise water, providing excellent photo opportunities.
 And yes, this is also a great spot for some snorkeling.

 Address: William Bay Road, Denmark, Western Australia 6333, Australia

 6. Get more than you bargained for at Lights Beach

 #10 Tom Callaghan - Lights Beach #AlbanyWA #AlbanyEatSleepPlay #DenmarkDayz #LightsBeach #GreatSouthern12in12...Posted by South Coast, Western Australia - Eat, Sleep, Play on Tuesday, 1 September 2015